Skip to content

 const apiKey = await resolveSecret('op://Production/Stripe API/credential');

-Errors from the CLI surface as typed OpResolverError codes ('binary-missing', 'unauthenticated', 'item-not-found', …) so your code can react cleanly.
+Errors from the CLI surface as typed OpCliError codes ('binary-missing', 'signed-out', 'reference-not-found', 'timeout', 'unknown') so your code can react cleanly.

 Telemetry redaction for SecretValues